LiorZ/hdac8_thesis/thesis.rst

 Introduction
 =============

-	Our study combines several disciplines, joined together to create a classifier that predicts new substrates for HDAC8.
+	Our study combines several disciplines, joined together to create a classifier that predicts new substrates for Histone Deacetylase 8 (HDAC8).
 First, we'll provide a brief introduction to HDAC8 and its biological significance.
 Then, we'll describe the computational framework used in this project.
 Finally, we'll review solutions and different approaches taken in similar studies.

 Histone Deacetylase 8
 ----------------------

 	Metal dependent Histone Deacetylases (HDACs) catalyze the hydrolysis of acetyl-L-lysine to acetate and L-lysine, a process that is commonly called *deacetylation*.
-This reaction is a basis to a magnificent number of regulatory processes and is shown to be a prominent factor in a number of diseases [42]_ [23]_ .
+This reaction is a basis to a magnificent number of regulatory processes and has been shown to be a prominent factor in a number of diseases [42]_ [23]_ .
 Histone deacetylases, as their name suggests are a class of enzymes that are responsible for the deacetylation of histone proteins, a process that typically alters the chromatin structure and leads to transcriptional repression; the hydrolysis of acetyl-lysine to lysine and acetate causes the histone tail to become positively charged, as the acetate ceases to mask the positive charge of lysine.
 This positively charged lysine contributes to the electrostatic interactions formed with the negatively charged DNA backbone, causing the DNA to wrap tighter around the histone and as a result become much less accessible to transcription factors and other proteins.

 	HDAC8 is a key participant in a growing number of biological processes.
 As its name implies, HDAC8 is one of the regulatory components that enables the tight epigenetic control over the chromatin and was shown to regulate p53 levels [37]_ , participate in skull morphogenesis [38]_ and function as key factor in smooth muscle contractility [39]_ .
-HDAC8 was specifically found overexpressed, above all other HDACs in neuroblastome [42]_  and various HDAC8 inhibitors were shown to induce apoptosis in Lymphoma cell lines [43]_ - findings that could imply that HDAC8 is involved in tumorigensis in some tissues.
+HDAC8 was specifically found overexpressed above all other HDACs in neuroblastome [42]_  and various HDAC8 inhibitors were shown to induce apoptosis in Lymphoma cell lines [43]_ - findings that could imply that HDAC8 is involved in tumorigensis in some tissues.

-	In recent years interesting evidence is accumulating, indicating that this is only the tip of the iceberg. *Wilson et al* showed for the first time that HDAC8 together with Sirt-1 and p300 form an acetylation switch that modulates the transcriptional activity of Estrogen-Related receptor :raw-math:`$\alpha$` (ERR :raw-math:`$\alpha$`), but what's more intriguing is that HDAC8 was found to deacetylate ERR :raw-math:`$\alpha$` itself which is not a histone protein at all.
+	In recent years interesting evidence is accumulating, indicating that this is only the tip of the iceberg.
+Wilson *et al.* showed for the first time that HDAC8 together with Sirt-1 and p300 form an acetylation switch that modulates the transcriptional activity of Estrogen-Related receptor :raw-math:`$\alpha$` (ERR :raw-math:`$\alpha$`), but what's more intriguing is that HDAC8 was found to deacetylate ERR :raw-math:`$\alpha$` itself which is not a histone protein at all.
 Although it is known for quite some time that various HDACs have the ability to deacetylate non-histone substrates, particularly HDAC1 [40]_  [41]_ - this was the first time that HDAC8 was captured in such a mechanism.
-A Recent study showed that HDAC8 also deacetylates SMC3 - a subunit of the cohesin complex that mediates sister chromatid cohesion.
+A recent study showed that HDAC8 also deacetylates SMC3 - a subunit of the cohesin complex that mediates sister chromatid cohesion.
 Failure to deacetylate this particular protein might cause CdLS (Cornelia de Lange syndrome) - a genetic disease whose patients suffer from retardation and overall deformity [63]_.

 	HDAC1 was the first HDAC to be identified back in 1996 [27]_ and since then, 18 others were confirmed by various groups [citations].
 These enzymes can be divided to 4 subclasses, I-IV, based on their evolutionary descent (see Figure :ref:`hdacphylo`).
 HDAC8 is unique among all the other HDACs - it possesses several features that make it a great model for studying the biological role of deacetylation.
-It's the only HDAC that is found as a single polypeptide *in vivo* [34]_ , the rest are found as high molecular weight multiprotein complexes.
+It is the only HDAC that is found as a single polypeptide *in vivo* [34]_ , the rest are found as high molecular weight multiprotein complexes.
 Furthermore, it is much easier to work with experimentally since most purified recombinant HDACs are enzymatically inactive [35]_.
 Therefore, we conclude that from a structural biology perspective, HDAC8 is the best model among mammalian HDACs.

 .. figure:: images/hdac_phylo.png
 	:scale: 35%